/img/avatar.jpg

 Filip Czaplicki

-Android & Web Developer
+Web & Android Developer

 CLI

-Intro This is the list of CLI tools I found useful someday.
+This is the list of CLI tools I found useful someday.
 It is useful reference as remembering all script names and options is cumbersome.
 Especially those I use rarely. ripgrep rg (ripgrep): great grep replacement.
 Recursive search and respects .gitignore by default.
 Possible to configure per repository with .rgignore Useful options: -i: case insentive -v: invert matching -A n(after), -B n(before), -C n(context). n is number of lines -u, -uu, -uuu: unrestricted searching with gitignored, hidden, and binary files -l: list files matching -e: pattern (regex) to search for.

 Nix